A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems

 \subsubsection{Inductors}

 Inductors are commonly employed to build analog filters and power supplies.
 Magnetic cores are usually inserted inside the coils to increase inductance.
 Depending on their composition and geometry, ferromagnetic cores generate energy losses due to eddy currents in the material induced by the fluctuating magnetic field.
-Indeed, according to Faraday's law of induction, in the presence of a changing magnetic flux \(\boldsymbol{\Phi}\) in an enclosed path, an opposite electromotive force \(\boldsymbol{\mathcal{E}}\) is induced.
-This force will be proportional to the rate of change of the flux \autoref{eq:faraday}.
+Indeed, according to Faraday's law of induction, upon the presence of a changing magnetic flux \(\boldsymbol{\Phi}\) in an enclosed path, an opposite electromotive force \(\boldsymbol{\mathcal{E}}\) is induced.
+This force will be proportional to the rate of change of the flux, as \autoref{eq:faraday} shows.

 The electric flux crossing a surface \(\Sigma\) (bounded by a path \(C\)) can be expressed as \autoref{eq:flux}, where \(\boldsymbol{{B}}\) is the magnetic field.
-The induced \(\boldsymbol{\mathcal{E}}\) relates to the generated electric field \(\boldsymbol{E}\) over the closed path \(C\), as shown in \autoref{eq:electric-field}.
-Finally, as shown in \autoref{eq:electric-magnetic-fields}, the varying magnetic field in the enclosed inductor core will induce an electric field in the ferromagnetic material.
-Whenever the material of the core is conducting, a current density will appear on it.